cdoersch/elementdiscovery/README.md

 0) This code is only designed to run on linux.
-It might run on a mac or other unix system since it only  uses unix commands, but it has not been tested.
+It might run on a mac or other unix system since it only  uses unix commands, but it has not been tested. make sure you clone it with 'git clone --recursive' to pull down dswork.

 1) Install libsvm and edit the file 'myaddpath.m' so that it adds libsvm to the path.